How to write an “About us” page that converts visitors to customers

 Making statements of ‘world class’ or ‘best’ of anything is a superlative based on nothing.
 And “facing” a customer?
 How else would you be if you’re running a business and attempting to grow your customer base?
 We’re all selling something and that’s okay!

 Instead, use your “About us” page to instill personal belief about your products or services by saying, for example, “We produce amazing X that help our customers do X”.
+You may check out our page as a reference.

 If facts and statistics can be used to back up just how well your products or services work, show those facts in a clear, eye-catching way on the “About us” page.
 Even better, have your customers state those facts in a testimonial.
 Reading “they made it just how I wanted it, and shipped it to me yesterday at the price I need” is a traditional approach that works.